-I certainly worked at sports level sports medicine for a while.
+I certainly worked at sports medicine for a while.
 But if I'm honest, I got a little bit bored of it.
-It seemed like I was just getting those people trying to get another 2% better or so I quite liked the idea.
-That's a general physiotherapy practice with elderly and the young as well.
+It seemed like I was just getting those people trying to get another 2% better or so I quite liked the idea at a general physiotherapy practice with elderly and the young as well.
 So I kind of moved away from that a bit.
-We came across spiral stabilisation as a at a event that
+We came across spiral stabilisation at a event that...